0xAX/asm/content/asm_3.md

 	syscall
 ```

-Most of this code should be already well understandable for you as the most significant part of it consists of the initialization of data for the call of the `sys_write` and `sys_exit` exit calls.
-The most interesting part should be first four lines of code of the `printResult` subroutine.
-As you may remember the one of the parameters of the `sys_write` system call is a length of the string that we want to print on the screen.
-We have this number as we maintained a counter of symbols during converting the numeric sum to the string.
+Most of this code should already be understandable, as it mainly consists of the data initialization for the `sys_write` and `sys_exit` system calls.
+Both of them we already have seen in two previous chapters.
+The most interesting part is the first four lines of the `printResult` subroutine.
+As you may remember, one of the parameters of the `sys_write` system call is the length of the string we want to print on the screen.
+We have this number because we maintained a counter of characters while converting the numeric sum to a string.
 This counter was stored in the `rcx` register.
-Our string is located on the stack.
-We pushed each digit with the `push` operator.
-But the `push` operator pushes `64` bits (or `8` bytes) while our symbol is only 1 byte.
-To get the whole length of the string for printing, we should multiple the number of symbols to `8`.
-This will give us the length of the string that we can use as a third argument of the `sys_write` system call.
+Our string is located on the stack, where we pushed each digit using the `push` instruction.
+However, the `push` instruction pushes `64` bits (or `8` bytes), while our symbol is only 1 byte.
+To calculate the total length of the string for printing, we should multiply the number of symbols by `8`.
+This will give us the length of the string that we can use as the third argument of the `sys_write` system call.

-As soon as all parameters of the system calls are ready, we can pass them as arguments to print the sum and print new line after it.
+Once all parameters of both system calls are ready, we can pass them as arguments to print the sum followed by a new line.

-Let's build our program with the usual commands:
+Now, let's build our program with the usual commands:

 ```bash
 $ nasm -f elf64 -o stack.o stack.asm
 $ ld -o stack stack.o
 ```

-And try to run it:
+Then, try to run it:

 ```bash
 $  ./stack